Upper GI Endoscopy

-Upper GI endoscopy is a procedure in which a doctor uses an endoscope—a long, flexible tube with a camera—to see the lining of your upper GI tract.
-A gastroenterologist, surgeon, or other trained health care provider performs the procedure, most often while you receive light sedation.
-Your doctor may also call the procedure an EGD or esophagogastroduodenoscopy.
+Upper GI endoscopy is a procedure in which a doctor uses an endoscope—a flexible tube with a camera—to see the lining of your upper GI tract.
+A gastroenterologist, surgeon, or other trained health care professional performs the procedure, most often while you receive light sedation to help you relax.

 Why do doctors use upper GI endoscopy?

 Upper GI endoscopy can help find the cause of unexplained symptoms, such as